GabeOS-Arch/GabeOS/README.md

 - 🔮 Custom themes, splash screens, and more
 - 🧠 You've entered hell.
 Welcome ig

+## 🛠️ However...

+You're gonna have to install Hyprland dots, configurations, all by yourself.
+I, Gabriel Piss Man, refuse to install dots for you.
+It's your own thing.
+It would be amazingly hard.

 Built from Arch, themed by me, maintained by gremlins.

 ---